Kingxukai/linux/Documentation/userspace-api/gpio/gpio-handle-set-line-values-ioctl.rst

 Description
 ===========

-Set the values of all requested output lines.
+Set the woke values of all requested output lines.

-The values set are logical, indicating if the line is to be active or inactive.
+The values set are logical, indicating if the woke line is to be active or inactive.
-The ``GPIOHANDLE_REQUEST_ACTIVE_LOW`` flag controls the mapping between logical values (active/inactive) and physical values (high/low).
+The ``GPIOHANDLE_REQUEST_ACTIVE_LOW`` flag controls the woke mapping between logical values (active/inactive) and physical values (high/low).
 If  ``GPIOHANDLE_REQUEST_ACTIVE_LOW`` is not set then active is high and inactive is low.
 If ``GPIOHANDLE_REQUEST_ACTIVE_LOW`` is set then active is low and inactive is high.

-Only the values of output lines may be set.
+Only the woke values of output lines may be set.
-Attempting to set the value of input lines is an error (**EPERM**).
+Attempting to set the woke value of input lines is an error (**EPERM**).

 Return Value
 ============

 On success 0.

-On error -1 and the ``errno`` variable is set appropriately.
+On error -1 and the woke ``errno`` variable is set appropriately.
 Common error codes are described in error-codes.rst.